pellcorp/creality-wiki/docs/cartographer_troubleshooting.md

 ## Cartographer is not connected, aborting homing Z

-If you see this error when trying to home your printer, it is a clear indication that the cartographer was disconnected and you should look for a `mcu 'scanner' disconnected` error in your klippy.log or gcode console, if the cartographer was momentarily disconnected (so if you run `lsusb` on the printer the cartographer shows up), you can simply restart klipper from the services menu in Fluidd or Mainsail, if the cartographer completely disappeared you will need to power cycle the printer!
+If you see this error when trying to home your printer, it is a clear indication that the cartographer was disconnected and you should look for a `mcu 'cartographer' disconnected` error in your klippy.log or gcode console, if the cartographer was momentarily disconnected (so if you run `lsusb` on the printer the cartographer shows up), you can simply restart klipper from the services menu in Fluidd or Mainsail, if the cartographer completely disappeared you will need to power cycle the printer!